dariye/personal-goals/happy-moments/2017-moments.md

 extensively with Peace today.
 She's now a mature and responsible young woman.
 Decided no more netflix for the time being.
 Completed day 14 of JavaScript30.

+# 01/16/2017
+MLK Day!
+Really productive day.
+The trick to getting to good enough is to trust in your plans.
+I did that today.
+I met up with Pat, talked about implementation details for Esusu and had lunch.
+Smart dude!
+Soon afterwards, I caught up with my good friend Vid and Shaun.
+They're both taking on an interesting problem in the health sector.
+Always exciting to hear about their victories and challenges.
+Finally confirmed appointments to hunt for Nanle's engagement ring.
+Worked on an early draft of the PWA blog post.
+Built a simple theme for hyper (okay it was very few lines of code :) ).
+Almost done with day 15 of JS30.